zengxiaofei/HapHiC/README.md

 * **What can I do when the anchoring rate is too low?**

-  There are three parameters controlling the anchoring rate through the reassignment step: `--min_RE_sites` , `--min_links`  , and `--min_link_density` .
+  There are three parameters controlling the anchoring rate through the reassignment step: `--min_RE_sites`, `--min_links`, and `--min_link_density`.
 By default, these parameters are set to 25, 25, and 0.0001, respectively.
 However, both the contig contiguity and Hi-C sequencing depth vary across different projects.
-By checking the `*statistics.txt` files in `01.cluster/inflation_*` , you can find better values for these parameters to get a scaffolding result with a higher anchoring rate.
+By checking the `*statistics.txt` files in `01.cluster/inflation_*`, you can find better values for these parameters to get a scaffolding result with a higher anchoring rate.

   For small genomes, the default `--Nx 80` in the clustering step and the default `--min_group_len` in reassignment step may also negatively affect the anchoring rate.
 To address this, you can increase the value of `--Nx` and decrease `--min_group_len`, or even disable these two functions entirely by using `--Nx 100` and `--min_group_len 0`.

 * **How to run HapHiC if I don't know the exact number of chromosomes?**

   You could try [quick view](#quick_view).
-In this mode, HapHiC ignores the `nchrs` parameter (you can fill in any integer), and scaffold contigs without clustering (similar to `*.0.hic` in 3D-DNA).
+In this mode, HapHiC ignores the `nchrs` parameter (you can fill in any integer), and orders and orients contigs without clustering (similar to `*.0.hic` in 3D-DNA).
 After visualizing the results in Juicebox, you can count the number of chromosomes based on the Hi-C contact map, and rerun HapHiC pipeline with this number.
 Alternatively, you can manually curate the assembly and split chromosomes in Juicebox by yourself.

 * **What can I do when I see "It seems that some chromosomes were grouped together" or "The maximum number of clusters is even less than the expected number of chromosomes" in the clustering step?**